jakgel/clusterbuster/README.md

 A python 2.7 environment to jointly analyse the data products from cosmological simulations and radio sky surveys.
 It provides the functionalities to go from data-cubes (simulations) or .fits maps (surveys) to object catalogues.

 This python implementation provides a joint analysis framwork for radio relic surveys and simulations.
-You have to supply the map files our simulations cubes yourself.
+You have to supply the map files our simulations cubes by yourself.
-Because of the widdly varyying output of different simulations you also have write your own wrapper to parse simulaion output into this tool.
-Once you have done this you get an sourvey catalogue (.pickle) that you can use for further analysis.
+Because of the widely varying output of different simulations you also have write your own wrapper to parse simulaion output into this tool.
+Once you have done this you get an survey catalogue (.pickle) that you can use for further analysis.
 Approximate Bayesian computation for your own specified model is implemented in an submodel.
 ``astroABC`` requires ``NumPy``, and ``astropy``. ``astroABC``,``abcpmc``, and ``multiprocessing`` are optional.

-*To add:*
 In the subdirectories several functionalities are added.

+##  Likely changes
+- Remove cosmocalc; instead include it in the installing descriptions
+- Change files paths in some .py with personal name folders, make them more generall (example RelicSurveys/RelicExtraction.py)
+- Remove some DEBUGGING parts within the code
+- Add the cosmic web datacubes examples and documentation including a link to the download directory
+- Remove the NVSS images (currently 50MB) and add a hint where to find them

 Input for simulations:
 - Cosmic web (cite, also cite the data science centre because it has the radio emission)